cs-chan/Deep-Plant/PlantStructNet/README.md

 # The Plant-StructNet

+Released on May 07, 2018.

 IEEE Transactions on Image Processing (accepted)

 ## Description

 This is the implementation of our T-IP work with titled -- Multi-Organ Plant Classification based on Convolutional and Recurrent Neural Networks.

-The project is open source under BSD-3 license (see the ``` LICENSE ``` file).
-Codes can be used freely only for academic purpose.

 ![demo](ezgif.com-resize.gif)